 - Email

-- ProCare Parent Engage App
+- LineLeader App

 - In-Person

 - Phone Calls

-- Social Media

 - Paper Handouts

-- Private Facebook Family group page for current and alumni families

 Communication Tips

 It is very important for teachers and families to work together to help children participate successfully in the early childhood setting.
 This begins with positive two-way communication.
 When teachers and families exchange information on a regular basis, children's care in both places becomes more consistent and responsive.
 However, good communication may be hard to achieve when there is little time to communicate or when professional values and practices differ from those of the families.